-We are HUGE Mo Willems fans here – his books are sweet, hilarious and fun.
-Everyone from the 4 year old to the 40 year old enjoy them!
+We are HUGE Mo Willems fans here – his books are sweet, hilarious, and fun.
+Everyone in our family, from 4 to 40+ enjoys them!

 We are also huge Jan Brett fans – not only are her books gorgeous, but lovely to read aloud as well.

 And of course – there are the perennial favorites for this age group: